tao-l/CS262_chatroom/README.md

 Then, just play!

 ## gRPC
-The above demonstration is for the socket implementation (which involves python program `server.py`, `client.py`, `serverFunction.py`, `clientFunction.py`, `protocol.py`).
+The above demonstration is for the socket implementation (which involves python programs `server.py`, `client.py`, `serverFunction.py`, `clientFunction.py`, `protocol.py`).
 To test the gRPC implementation, just cd into the gRPC folder
 ```console
 $ cd gRPC
 ```